 A traumatic brain injury can change how you think, speak, move, and function, sometimes permanently.
-What begins as a blow to the head in a car accident, fall accident, or pedestrian accident can evolve into memory loss, persistent headaches, personality changes, chronic headaches, or long-term cognitive impairment.
+What begins as a blow to the head in a car accident, fall accident, or pedestrian accident can evolve into memory loss, persistent headaches, personality changes, or long-term cognitive impairment.
 A serious accident involving a head injury can disrupt nearly every aspect of your life.

 If you suffered a traumatic brain injury in San Mateo County because of someone else's negligence, you may be entitled to financial compensation.
 Brain injuries are medically complex and legally high-stakes.
 Insurance companies and the insurance carrier frequently minimize symptoms, especially when imaging does not immediately show structural damage.
 A San Mateo brain injury lawyer can help brain injury victims seek compensation and protect their claim.

-Types of Accidents that CaTypes of Accidents that Cause Brain Injuries in San Mateo
+- Types of Accidents that Cause Brain Injuries in San Mateo

 Common causes include:

-• Unintentional falls
+- Unintentional falls

 Falls are one of the leading causes of traumatic brain injuries, especially among older adults and construction workers.
 Slippery floors, uneven sidewalks, unsafe stairways, or inadequate lighting can cause a person to strike their head on a hard surface.
 Fall accidents can lead to severe brain injuries, including penetrating brain injury in extreme cases.
-Property owners may be liable if hazardous conditions were not properly addressed.
+Property owners may be liable if hazardous conditions were not properly addressed. - Motor vehicle crashes

 Car accidents, truck collisions, and high-speed impacts can cause the brain to collide with the inside of the skull, even if there is no external head wound.
 Sudden deceleration, airbag deployment, or ejection from a vehicle can result in concussions, traumatic brain injuries, or other serious injuries.
-A San Mateo brain injury lawyer often sees traumatic brain injury cases arising from a car accident or other serious accident involving negligence.
+A San Mateo brain injury lawyer often sees traumatic brain injury cases arising from a car accident or other serious accident involving negligence. - Pedestrian accidents

 Cyclists and motorcyclists are particularly vulnerable to head injury and traumatic brain injury due to limited physical protection.
-Even when helmets are worn, the force of impact can still result in concussions or more serious traumatic brain injuries.
+Even when helmets are worn, the force of impact can still result in concussions or more serious traumatic brain injuries. - Getting struck by or against an object

 Workplace environments, retail stores, and public spaces can expose individuals to falling merchandise, unsecured equipment, or structural hazards.
-Head trauma from these incidents can cause significant brain injury and cognitive problems.
+Head trauma from these incidents can cause significant brain injury and cognitive problems. - Falling objects at construction sites

-Construction accidents involving dropped tools, building materials, or debris can result in serious head injury and traumatic brain injuries.
-These cases often involve multiple potentially liable parties, including contractors or site managers.
+Construction accidents involving dropped tools, building materials, or debris can result in serious head injury and TBIs.
+These cases often involve multiple potentially liable parties, including contractors or site managers. - Assaults or acts of violence

 Physical altercations, blunt force trauma, or other intentional acts can cause severe brain injuries.
 In addition to criminal consequences, civil liability may apply.